-You probably take your neck bones (called cervical vertebrae) for granted, but they actually play a significant role.
-Besides supporting your head, which weighs between 9 to 12 pounds, they also allow you to swivel your head a full 180 degrees.
+You probably take your neck bones (called cervical vertebrae) for granted, but they have a significant role.
+Besides supporting your head, which weighs around 9 to 12 pounds, they also allow you to swivel your head a full 180 degrees.
 This can take quite a toll on your cervical vertebrae, the seven most delicate bones in your spine.

-Knowing this, it makes sense that your neck may encounter problems from time to time.
+Knowing this, it makes sense that your neck may have problems from time to time.
 One of the most serious conditions involving your neck bones is a bulging disk.

-In between your vertebrae are gel-filled disks that act as shock absorbers and help with spinal movement.
-When a disk is damaged, it may bulge, pushing backwards into the spinal canal.
-The disk usually bulges toward one side of the canal (either right or left), which is why you’re likely to have pain and tingling on just one side of your body.
+Between each vertebrae is a gel-filled disk that acts as a shock absorber and helps the spine move.
+A damaged disk, may bulge, pushing backwards into the spinal canal.
+The disk usually bulges toward one side of the canal (either right or left), which is why people with a bulging disc are likely to have pain and tingling on just one side of the body.

-While the terms bulging disk and herniated disk are often used interchangeably, a herniated disk is actually a fully ruptured disk.
+Some people incorrectly use the terms bulging disk and herniated disk interchangeably.
+A herniated disk is a fully ruptured disk.
 Bulging disks can eventually become herniated disks.

 - strain or injury